You handed out hundreds of business cards last year... Take a guess how many are still in someone's possession right now.

 Your customers already live on their phones.
 Your contact info should live there too.

 The question isn't whether digital business cards work for contractors.
-It's how many callbacks and referrals you're willing to lose while you think about it.
+It's how many repeat work and referrals you're willing to lose while you think about it.